Skip to Main Content

 Getting started with Library Lists

 The information below details the various stages of accessing, creating, editing and updating your reading list.
-If you want to work on a reading list for a unit that has a Moodle space, please access the list through Moodle.
+You would normally work on a reading list for a unit that has a Moodle space.
+Therefore, please access the list through the Library List tab on Moodle.
 If you want to work on a reading list for a distance-learning unit (in co-operation with Wiley), please access the Library Lists system directly and use the 'Find Lists' option.

-Please remember to click 'Library review' when you have finished editing your reading list so that library staff can check it and acquire material as necessary.
+Please remember to publish your reading list so your students can access the materials (see below for guidance).
+Also, remember to click 'Library review' when you have finished creating or editing your reading list, so that library staff can check it and acquire material as necessary.

-Although we hope that all teaching staff will engage with the Library Lists system to manage reading lists, we appreciate that some will not be able to do so and might require more support to get a list on to the system in the first place.
+Although we hope that all teaching staff will engage with the Library Lists system to manage reading lists, we appreciate that this may not be the case for everyone and some people may require additional support to get started with their list.
 Should this be the case, please email us providing as much detailed information about the reading list as possible (i.e. unit number and title, list layout, detailed references including links to online content not available through the library catalogue, essential/recommended/background reading tags for all citations).

 Library Lists instructions